Skip to main content

 What is product backlog in scrum?

-Has your team ever used any of the product backlog tools we present in this article?
+Has your team ever used any of the backlog tools we present in this article?
 If so, what is your impression of the tools?
 Do you believe that they improved your processes?

 For more expert content on the product lifecycle, check out this awesome article from our subject matter experts: